Scarlett Johansson and Colin Jost become parents to baby boy

 Trending News

-In fact, after the birth of their baby boy, Jost made it a point to say "privacy would be greatly appreciated," in his Instagram post.
+In fact, after the birth of their baby boy, Jost made it a point to say, "privacy would be greatly appreciated," in his Instagram post.

 Cosmo is 36-year-old Johansson's second child.
 She and her ex-husband, Romain Dauriac, became parents to Rose Dorothy when they were married from 2014-2017.